 Important DU Information

-- The Undergraduate Admission office is open virtually, including an information session, virtual tour, and the DU student experience.
+- The Undergraduate Admission office is open virtually.

 - Domestic and international nonessential travel for University-business is prohibited.

 - We've adjusted building access.
 Exterior doors are locked.
 A valid ID card is required for faculty, staff and students to access facilities.
 Visit the card office in South Driscoll if you need an ID card.